 The first one came home, dropped his backpack, and headed to the family room to turn on the television.
 I was working in the kitchen—didn’t he see me?
 Clearly, I was wearing the Harry Potter invisibility cloak.
 Weird, I didn’t even remember putting that on.
 Hey to you, too, I muttered under my breath.

 Next one came in, dropped his backpack, and headed to the piano.
-This one definitely had to see me; in fact he maybe even bumped my chair when he walked past me to get to the piano.
+This one definitely had to see me; in fact he maybe have even bumped my chair when he walked past me to get to the piano.
 Yeah, these kids were really crying out for my love and attention.

 Kid #3 entered the house.
 I gave her my best sad puppy-dog face.
 Taunting her to acknowledge me, hug me, ask me how my day was.
 She could feel my stare.
 Nothing.